nyfix/app-demo-javaspringboot/README.md

 ## Run the app
 - Go to the target folder of  app-shipit-template and run 'java -jar app-shipit-template-1.0.0-SNAPSHOT.jar', since spring boot comes with inbuilt tomcat, the app will be deployed and fired up in tomcat

-## Lauch the app from Portal
-- Login into [NYFIX portal sandbox](https://portal-sandbox.nyfix.com/x/) and click on your app

-## Questions/Issues

-- If you have any questions or if you come accross any errors etc, please send an email to TBD-nyfixportal@ullink.com